 Configure the Thank You Page in PopupAlly

-After setting up the Thank You page in your email list provider, PopupAlly users will also go into the PopupAlly plugin in their website to designate the right page as the Thank You page.
+After setting up the Thank You page in your email list provider, PopupAlly users will also go into the PopupAlly plugin to designate the right page as the Thank You page.

 Go to Display Settings, and check ‘Show Thank You Page Setup’ in the ‘How to stop showing this popup’ section.
 If your Thank You page has already been set up within WordPress, it can be selected from the list.